Home

 White Rabbit

-1. Place all ingredients in a blender for several minutes until completely smooth.
+1. Place all ingredients in a powerful blender for several minutes until completely smooth.
 Pour into a saucepan and bring to a boil.
 Reduce heat to medium-low, stirring until thick.
 Store in the refrigerator.

 Yield: 2 cups